Robo3D/User-Manuals/docs/source/R1Plus/maintenance/index.rst

 ---------------
 Z Axis Alignment
 ---------------
-Visually Check that the Two Z-Axis Rods are relatively even.
+Visually Check that the Two Z Axis Rods are relatively even.
 An easy way to do this is to home the printer, then raise the Z Axis.
 From there you can use the end of the Heated Bed as a reference.